 POLICY TITLE: Carnegie Mellon University Student Health Insurance Policy

-ACCOUNTABLE DEPARTMENT/UNIT:† Office of the Vice President for Campus Affairs.† Questions on policy content should be directed to Student Health Services, 8-2157.
+ACCOUNTABLE DEPARTMENT/UNIT:† Office of the Vice President for Campus Affairs.† Questions on policy content should be directed to Student Health Services, ext.
+8-2157.

-The high cost of health care in the United States presents a potentially serious health risk and financial risk to students and their accompanying dependents.
-The absence of adequate health insurance coverage is a barrier to care that can result in temporary or permanent interruption of a studentís education.† The university is committed to offering student health insurance that provides access to quality health care and achieves a balance between premium cost and adequate coverage without overburdening studentsí financial resources.† This balance is best achieved through a mandatory/hard waiver insurance program that mitigates the effect of adverse selection while providing another option for coverage.
+The cost of health care in the United States presents a potentially serious health risk and financial risk to students and their accompanying dependents.
+The absence of adequate health insurance coverage is a barrier to care that can result in temporary or permanent interruption of a studentís education.† The university is committed to offering student health insurance that provides access to quality health care and achieves a balance between premium cost and adequate coverage without overburdening studentsí financial resources.† This balance is best achieved through a student health insurance requirement that mitigates the effect of adverse selection while providing another option for coverage.

 Requirements for Waiver

-Questions should be directed to Student Health Services, 8-2157.
+Questions should be directed to University Health Services, ext.
+8-2157.

 Information on the student health insurance plan and waiver process is available at www.cmu.edu/health-services/student-insurance